Point Pinole & Return to Port Costa - Sept. '24

 Postscript - Return to Port Costa (we were here briefly last month)

-The Warehouse Bar, on the waterfront, was dark inside, and as we ordered we could hear people at tables hidden in the shadows.
+The Warehouse Bar, on the waterfront, was (as usual) dark inside, and as we ordered we could hear people at tables hidden in the shadows.
 Hard driving blues was on tap, as were 4 draft beers & 250 different bottled beers from around the world.

-On Mondays the restaurant closes, so besides a beer, we shared an order of 'cheese & crackers', consisting of ~ 100 saltines + a block of Safeway mild cheddar.
-We sat outside behind the old 1880s building, in a deserted (biker) beer garden, enjoying privacy & the music was less prevalent, so we could talk.
+On Mondays the restaurant closes, so besides a beer, the only option was to share an order of 'cheese & crackers', consisting of ~ 100 saltines + a block of Safeway mild cheddar.

 The cheddar came close to having flavor & the saltines were, um, salty, not that we starved.
-Twice, Amtrak trains flew by, a complete blur, heading east or west, still connecting the Bay Area to the rest of the Continental US, by rail.
+Twice, Amtrak trains flew by, a complete blur, heading east or west, still connecting the northern Bay Area to the rest of the Continental US, by rail.

 Burlington Hotel, circa 1883, see note the old warehouse man in the moon look